johnjeffers/dotfiles/README.md

    ```sh
    git clone https://github.com/johnjeffers/dotfiles.git
    ```
-1. `cd` into the directory where you cloned the repo and run `./setup.sh`
+1. `cd` into the directory where you cloned the repo and run `./setup.sh --all`

 ## How it Works